omerb4n/alpaka/README.md

 Alpaka is an APK diff tool written in Python 3.

-It mainly uses [androguard](https://github.com/androguard) to analyze two apks (usually different versions of the same app) and then indicate any modification that was done between them.
+It mainly uses [androguard](https://github.com/androguard) to analyze two apks (usually different versions of the same app), then it indicates any modification that was done between them.

 The tool is still in development

 #### Obfuscated Apks
-Alpaka was built to work even if the APK was obfuscated.
+Alpaka was built to work even if the APK is obfuscated.
 It's up for the user to configure how the obfuscation detectors will work or use the default ones.

 ## Setup